What is idursulfase?

 Idursulfase may also be used for purposes not listed in this medication guide.

 Some side effects may occur during the idursulfase infusion, or up to 24 hours afterward.
-Get emergency medical help if you have any of these signs of an allergic reaction: feeling like you might pass out; hives; trouble breathing; seizure (convulsions); swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: feeling like you might pass out; hives; trouble breathing; seizure (convulsions); swelling of your face, lips, tongue, or throat.

 You should not receive this medication if you are allergic to idursulfase.

-Your name may need to be listed on a Hunter Outcome Survey while you are using this medication.
-The purpose of this registry is to track the progression of this disorder and the effects that idursulfase has on long-term treatment of Hunter syndrome.
+Your name may be listed on a Hunter Outcome Survey while you are using this medication.
+The purpose of this registry is to track the progression of this disorder and the effects that idursulfase has on long-term treatment.

-FDA pregnancy category C. It is not known whether idursulfase will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medication.
+It is not known whether idursulfase will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant.

 How is idursulfase given?

-Idursulfase must be given slowly through an IV infusion, and can take up to 3 hours or longer to complete.
+This medicine must be given slowly, and the infusion can take up to 3 hours to complete.

-Your doctor may also prescribe other medications to help prevent an allergic reaction to galsulfase.
+Your doctor may also prescribe other medications to help prevent an allergic reaction to idursulfase.
 Take all of your medications as directed.

 What happens if I miss a dose?